Hank Schrader: Season 2

 After a drug deal goes bad, Walt and Jesse are kidnapped by the unstable Tuco Salamanca (Raymond Cruz) and taken to a remote abode with his uncle, retired drug cartel boss Hector Salamanca (Mark Margolis).
 Hank helps with efforts to find Walt, and traces him via Jesse to Tuco's abode.
 Just before Hank arrives, Walt and Jesse manage to escape, wounding Tuco in the process.
 Hank kills Tuco in a shootout and arrests Hector.
 Meanwhile, Walt and Jesse flee back to Albuquerque, where Walt explains his disappearance to Skyler as the result of a fugue state.
 Hank questions Hector about the blue meth and Heisenberg, but Hector refuses to answer.
 Hank also questions Jesse, but Jesse provides no conclusive statements to provide leads to Heisenberg.

 Hank is promoted and transferred to the El Paso, Texas DEA office for killing Tuco.
 Though initially happy, Hank quickly realizes he doesn't fit in with his Spanish-speaking colleagues and also starts having panic attacks.
 During a joint DEA/Mexican police operation, an informant, Tortuga (Danny Trejo), is beheaded and his head used to hide an explosive, killing several DEA agents and officers; Hank escapes unharmed as he had fled on having a panic attack upon seeing the head of the informant.
 Hank develops symptoms of PTSD and transfers back to the Albuquerque office to continue his investigation into the blue meth.

 Meanwhile, Walt and Jesse, having lost the Salamancas for selling meth, have engaged with Jesse's friends.
 One, Badger (Matt L. Jones), gets caught in a police sting, and Hank presses hard on Badger to reveal Heisenberg's identity.
-Walt gets help from the fast-talking lawyer Saul Goodman (Bob Odenkirk) to get a fall guy to act as Heisenberg, but Badger fingers the wrong person while Hank and his team look on.
-Walt and Jesse rush in to obstruct Hank's view to correct Badger in time.
+Walt gets help from the fast-talking lawyer Saul Goodman (Bob Odenkirk) to get a fall guy to act as Heisenberg, but Badger approaches the wrong person while Hank and his team look on.
+Walt rushes in to obstruct Hank's view to correct Badger in time.
 While Saul's hired Heisenberg is arrested, Hank suspects the real Heisenberg remains at large.